back2matching/klikdeploy/docs/COMPLETE_SETUP_GUIDE.md

 ### Twitter bot not responding
 - Check TwitterAPI.io dashboard
 - Verify filter rules include @DeployOnKlik (or current bot username)
-- Ensure 1,500+ followers requirement is met
+- Ensure 250+ followers requirement is met (check VIP status at 20k+)

 ### Colors not showing in terminal
 - Windows: Use Windows Terminal (not cmd.exe)